 Xtracycle Swoop or Classic

 Want to keep things simple?
 Check out the Xtracycle.
 It can fit up to three kids, haul bikes, and go almost anywhere.
-You can get it with or without e-assist.
+All Xtracycle models now include an electric assist.

 For young kids, you can easily install the Thule Yepp Maxi on the rear deck, and for older kids the Hooptie cage provides a fun ride.